Friday, November 29, 2024

 "Gorilla position," clarified Sabrina before realizing that she hadn't clarified anything.
 "It's the spot right behind the curtain leading down the entrance ramp."

+A quick sigh escaped Sabrina's lips.
 "It's- I'll tell you later.
 Can you focus?
 At 6:15, go out those doors and turn left.
 Go through the black curtains and you'll be in a production area.
-It'll be dark, but walk past that and look for a desk with a light.
+It'll be dark, but keep walking and look for a desk with a light.
 It has the book and the run sheet.
 You can't miss it.
 Wait there for your cue."

 "I don't know what any of those terms are.
 I'm just going to wait behind the curtain."

 "Get yourself prepared, and I'll see you after," instructed Sabrina.
-She could clearly see the anxiety building in her student.
+She could see the anxiety welling up as Alicia shifted her weight from one foot to the other.
 "You've got about an hour.
 Don't drive yourself crazy waiting back here.
 If you used to do something before a game to get your head right, this would be the time.
 You've done everything you can up until this point.
 It's too late to squeeze anything else in now, so all you can do is be ready."

 The former opponents exited the locker room together, leaving Alicia to change into her ring gear in overpowering silence.
 How did she deal with nerves in hockey?
 Did she even get them?
-Instead, she tried to recall the night Langston U pulled off the threepeat–the MVP game.
+Instead, she thought back to the night Langston U pulled off the threepeat.
+The MVP game.
 Hat trick, two assists, minimal time in the box.
-For her, it had been the best game of her life; for the other team that night, it was a tooth-loosening appointment.
-Heck of a high to go out on, thought the former hockey player.
+For her, it had been the perfect final performance of a decorated career.
+For the other team, it might as well have been a tooth-loosening appointment.
+Heck of a high to go out on, thought the former hockey star.

-Her mind's eye wanted to linger on the trophy and the sight of gloves and helmets and sticks tossed aside as she celebrated with her team center-ice.
-She could still recall the weight as she held the silver cup aloft and circled the rink, basking in the cheers for the prize they had fought for.
-As much as she wanted to remain there, replaying the moment, her mind's eye had a tendency to wander.
-She was 11 years old again, standing by the player's bench next to Nicole, the blonde-haired, freckled ace of girls' 12-and-under rec league hockey.
-Alicia didn't remember the name of the team they played on, but she and Nicole called themselves the Shooting Stars.
+Alicia wanted to linger on the trophy as she celebrated with her team at center ice surrounded by the makeshift confetti of discarded gloves, helmets, and sticks.
+She could still recall the weight of the silver cup as she held it aloft and circled the rink, basking in the cheers for the prize they had fought for.
+As much as she wanted to remain there, replaying the moment, her mind's eye wandered.
+She was 11 years old again, standing by the player's door with Nicole, the blonde-haired, freckled sharpshooter of girls' 12-and-under rec league hockey.
+Alicia couldn't remember the name of the team they played on, but she and Nicole called themselves the Shooting Stars.

 "Change!" shouted Coach.
 Alicia and Nicole clacked their sticks together.
 The other team was about to see Stars.